2DegreesInvesting/ds-incubator/2019-12-03_pure-functions.md

     ##   mpg cyl
     ## 1  21   6
     ## 2  21   6

+# Some functions do need to depend on external state …

 ## A function has hidden arguments when it returns different results with the same inputs in a surprising way